Lenddo/android-lenddo-data/README.md

 ### Using the TimedWidget Views

 To add form filling analytics feature to your application form, replace all android views with custom views that implements the TimedWidget interface.
-For example, replace all EditText views in your application with the TimedEditText
+For example, replace all EditText views in your application with the TimedEditText view.

 In your root layout container add the following xml namespace